Cat coat genetics: Fever coat

-Fever coat is an effect known in domestic cats, where a pregnant female cat has a fever or is stressed, causing her unborn kittens' fur to develop a silver-type color (silver-grey, cream, or reddish) rather than what the kitten's genetics would normally cause.
-After birth, the silver fur is replaced naturally by fur colors over the span of a few weeks according to the kitten's genetics.
+Fever coat is a non-permanent depigmentation effect known in domestic cats, where a female cat experiences health implications during pregnancy (e.g. has a fever or is stressed), causing her unborn kittens' fur to develop a frosty silver-type colour (silver-grey, cream, or reddish) rather than what the kitten's genetics would normally show.
+The depigmentation is most prominent at the hair tips, rather than the roots as would be the case in actual silver coats.
+After birth, the frost-like fur is replaced naturally by fur in their actual genetic colours during a moult in their first year; in most cases the full colour is completely grown in at 6–8 months old.